There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 Mary (Saoirse Ronan) is the Queen of Scots and she has returned home from her time in France.
-Now that she is back she has her sights set on the throne of England.
-She does not want to overthrow the current queen, but she wants to be recognized as the rightful heir to the throne.
-The problem with this is that Mary’s cousin (the current Queen of England) sees this as a personal insult.
+She now has her sights set on the throne of England, but she does not want to overthrow the current queen.
+She instead just wants the current Queen of England to bow, recognizing Mary as the rightful heir to the throne.
+Mary’s cousin—the current Queen of England—takes this very personally.

 Queen Elizabeth (Margot Robbie) is insulted by Mary’s demands.
-She sees it as an insult to the fact that she has not married, and the fact that she has not had a child (an heir of her own).
-This starts a bitter feud between the two queens, as they both try to resolve this conflict in a way that makes themselves come across as the “victor”, but rumors quickly start spreading about a dark rumor regarding Queen Elizabeth’s health.
-It all starts as a civil request by Mary to be named as successor to Elizabeth’s crown, but quickly turns into a heated rivalry that lasts for a quarter of a century.
+She sees it as an insult to the fact that she has not married, and the fact that she has not had a child—an heir of her own.
+This starts a bitter feud between the two queens, as they both try to resolve this conflict in a way that makes themselves come across as the “victor”, but rumors quickly start spreading regarding Queen Elizabeth’s health.
+It all started as a civil request by Mary to be named as successor to Elizabeth’s crown, but things quickly turned into a heated rivalry.

 The Pros & Cons

 Mary & Elizabeth (+3pts)

 Saoirse Ronan (+8pts)

 Pro: Mary & Elizabeth (+3pts)

 This movie was at its best when it was focusing on the feud between these two historical figures.
 The two were cousins, but they had two very different lives.
 One sat upon England’s throne, had immense power at her disposal, and feared losing that power and hurting her reputation.
 The other was the Queen of Scots, but she very much wanted to sit on her cousin’s throne, and was willing to do anything she could to fulfill that dream.